Notice of Privacy Practices for Protected Health Information (HIPAA)

 We may disclose your health information to researchers when their research has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your protected health information.

-We may contact you as part of a fund raising effort.
+We may contact you as part of a fund raisin effort.
 If you do not want to receive these materials notify our Privacy Officer.